szamani20/szamani20/README.md

 # 💫 About Me:

-**Passionate about Natural Language Processing, Machine Learning, and broadly Software Engineering.**
+**Passionate about Natural Language Processing, Machine Learning, and everything Software Engineering.**

 **Mostly active on a bunch of private repos these days.**